WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `Starting` for starting abilities
 - `Passive` for constantly active abilities
 - `Passive [End Day|End Night|Start Day|Start Night]` for abilities that passively/automatically trigger at the start or end of a phase.
 These occur at the same time as action timings from above, but *automatically*.
-- `On Death` for an ability that triggers on death (Use `@Attacker` within this trigger to reference the player (if existing) responsible for the killing, use `@DeathType` to reference the type of killing that killed the player)
+- `On Death` for an ability that triggers on death (Use `@Attacker` within this trigger to reference the player (if existing) responsible for the killing, use `@DeathType` to reference the type of killing that killed the player, use `@AttackSource` to get the source of the attack)
-- `On <Target> Death` for an ability that triggers on the death of a certain target type (when several players are contained in the target, it triggers when *any* player from that target type dies) (Use `@Attacker` within this trigger to reference the player (if existing) responsible for the killing, use `@DeathType` to reference the type of killing that killed the player, use `@This` to reference the player that died)
+- `On <Target> Death` for an ability that triggers on the death of a certain target type (when several players are contained in the target, it triggers when *any* player from that target type dies) (Use `@Attacker` within this trigger to reference the player (if existing) responsible for the killing, use `@DeathType` to reference the type of killing that killed the player, use `@This` to reference the player that died, use `@AttackSource` to get the source of the attack)
-- `On Killed` for an ability that triggers when a player dies through a (true) kill (Use `@Attacker` within this trigger to reference the player (if existing) responsible for the killing)
+- `On Killed` for an ability that triggers when a player dies through a (true) kill (Use `@Attacker` within this trigger to reference the player (if existing) responsible for the killing, use `@AttackSource` to get the source of the attack)
 - `On Visit [[<Ability Type>]]` for triggering when any (`On Visit`) or a specific ability (e.g. `On Visit [Investigation]`) is used on the player (use `@Visitor` within this trigger to reference the visitor)
 - `On Action [[<Ability Type>]]` for triggering when the player uses any (`On Action`) or a specific ability (e.g. `On Action [Investigation]`)
 - `On Disbandment` for an ability that triggers when a group disbands
-- `On Lynch` for an ability that triggers when a player is lynched (applies even if the lynch is avoided) (Use `@Attacker` within this trigger to reference the player (if existing) responsible for the lynch)
+- `On Lynch` for an ability that triggers when a player is lynched (applies even if the lynch is avoided) (Use `@Attacker` within this trigger to reference the player (if existing) responsible for the lynch, use `@AttackSource` to get the source of the attack)
 - `On [Mayor|Reporter|Guardian] Election` for an ability that triggers when a player is elected as any role (`On Election`) or as a specific role
-- `On [Passive|Partial] Defense` for an ability that triggers when a passive or partial defense is used (Use `@Attacker` within this trigger to reference the player (if existing) responsible for the defense being used.)
+- `On [Passive|Partial] Defense` for an ability that triggers when a passive or partial defense is used (Use `@Attacker` within this trigger to reference the player (if existing) responsible for the defense being used, use `@AttackSource` to get the source of the attack)
 - `On Betrayal` this trigger type can be used in roles to trigger when a player betrays a group they are loyal to, it can be used in groups to trigger when a player loyal to the group betrays it
 - `Afterwards` triggers automatically after the previous action in a compound action has been used
 - `On Poll Closed` triggers when a poll created by the current player through poll creation is closed. `@Winner` can be used to reference the winner of the poll.